zpscofield/young-jwstpipe/README.md

 ## Acknowledgements

 This project includes code or functionality derived from the [jwst project](https://github.com/spacetelescope/jwst), developed by the Space Telescope Science Institute (STScI) and the Association of Universities for Research in Astronomy (AURA).
-This project also incorporates algorithms developed by the [*CEERS team*](https://github.com/ceers/ceers-nircam).
+This project also incorporates algorithms from the [*ceers-nircam project*](https://github.com/ceers/ceers-nircam).